-On the upstream (HP) side, Creep and/or LCF cracking has sometimes been known to sever the 4-inch-thick alloy steel HPIP Outer Casing wall in less than 5 years from time of crack initiation.
+On the upstream (HP) side, Creep and/or LCF cracking has sometimes been known to sever the 4-inch-thick alloy steel HPIP Outer Casing wall in less than 5 years from the time of crack initiation.

 The N-2 Inner Packing Casing separates the HP inlet steam from the IP inlet steam near the midspan of the HPIP rotor and Outer Casing.
 It is located by the N-2 rabbet fit noted above.

-During steady state full load operation at peak temperatures and pressures, there is a steady state steam pressure difference between the HP and IP sides of the N-2 packing casing.
+During steady-state full load operation at peak temperatures and pressures, there is a steady-state steam pressure difference between the HP and IP sides of the N-2 packing casing.
 The net difference wants to force the N-2 packing casing towards the IP section.
 The female fit on the outer perimeter of the N-2 packing casing is resisting this unbalanced steam force.

 The key is to identify the cracking early, then pursue the optimum repair solution for safe and reliable long-term operation.

-Proper repair by Mechanical Dynamics & Analysis (MD&A) for outer shell IP inlet is on-site stress-relief weld repair and in shop repair and upgrade of N-2 cracking casing.
+Proper repair by Mechanical Dynamics & Analysis (MD&A) for outer shell IP inlet is on-site stress-relief weld repair and in-shop repair and upgrade of N-2 cracking casing.
 If needed, our experts also perform thermodynamic analysis, evaluating cycle efficiency to help isolate problems.

-MD&A has more than 30 years of experience successfully applying its technology, knowledge and professionals on more than 500 casings worldwide on a variety of OEMs (Original Equipment Manufacturers.)
+MD&A has more than 30 years of experience successfully applying its technology, knowledge, and professionals on more than 500 casings worldwide on a variety of OEMs (Original Equipment Manufacturers.)

 The D11 lower HP/IP casing is long and slender, supported on the ends with the highest temperatures in the mid-span section.
 Over time the casing sags, with the lower half experiencing higher temperature transients during startups and high enough steady state midsection steam temperatures to permanently yield portions of the casing.
-The result can be steam leaks from inside to atmosphere and eventual steam cutting of the top to bottom flange, entering the insulation.
-The impacts are efficiency (heat loss), operability and safety.
+The result can be steam leaks from inside to atmosphere and eventual steam cutting off the top to bottom flange, entering the insulation.
+The impacts are efficiency (heat loss), operability, and safety.